meiosis97/StableMate/pkg/README.md

 env <- sim_out$envs
 # Y: response
 # X: predictor matrix
-# K: the number of randomized lasso repetition, this should be your desired ensemble size of your stablemate model
+# K: the number of randomized lasso repetitions, this should be your desired ensemble size of your stablemate model
 # env: environment variable
 # p: the number of predictors to select by each run of randomized lasso
 system.time(